Morita Therapy

 Philosophical Roots

-Zen Buddhism (accept what is, non-attachment to mental states); Morita (arugamama — things as they are); Japanese aesthetics (mono no aware — the pathos of things); phenomenology (parallel project — experience before interpretation); Frankl (action despite suffering — independent parallel); nature philosophy (shinrin-yoku tradition)
+Zen Buddhism (accept what is, non-attachment to mental states); Morita (arugamama, things as they are); Japanese aesthetics (mono no aware, the pathos of things); phenomenology (a parallel project, experience before interpretation); Frankl (action despite suffering, an independent parallel); Japanese naturalism (garden work and outdoor labor as the substance of the original occupational phases; shinrin-yoku was coined in 1982 and is a later echo, not a source)

 Related Modalities